 During his or her Practicum and Clinical Training courses, the Marriage and Family Therapy student must accumulate a minimum of 500 hours of direct client contact hours (Note: at least 250 of the 500 contact hours must be relational).
-Additionally, MFT students must receive 100 hours of supervision.
-Practicum and Clinical Training requires one full year to complete (3 semesters: Practicum, Clinical Training I, and Clinical Training II).
+Additionally, MFT students must receive a minimum of 100 hours of concurrent supervision.
+Practicum and Clinical Training require one full year to complete (3 semesters: Practicum, Clinical Training I, and Clinical Training II).
 Students who do not satisfy the minimum requirements in three semesters must take additional Clinical Training courses.